hypertrack/sdk-expo/README.md

       [
         'hypertrack-sdk-expo',
         {
-          publishableKey: 'YourPublishableKey', // find this in the Hyperatrack dashboard
+          publishableKey: 'YourPublishableKey', // find this in the HyperTrack dashboard
           automaticallyRequestPermissions: false,
           allowMockLocations: false,
           loggingEnabled: true,